UmSenhorQualquer/pyforms/tutorials/1.SimpleExamples/SimpleExample5/README.md

 # Simple example 5

-This example shows you how to define the application Main menu using the AutoForm.mainmenu property.
+This example shows you how to define the application Main menu using the BaseWidget.mainmenu property.

 ```python
 self.mainmenu = [